COVID-19 information for clients

 Using MyACC for accessing support

-If we’ve sent you an invitation code for our online platform MyACC, we recommend that you register now.
-This will give you another channel where you can apply for, and check, your weekly compensation and access other support you may need for your injury.
+If you have received a unique registration code to join MyACC and manage your injury online, we recommend you join now.
+This will give you another channel where you can apply for and check your weekly compensation, and access other support you may need for your injury.

 Complaints and reviews